anitacoffey/MDR-autoTests/README.md

 When new test suites are added, they should be added to the Rakefile.

+## Headless testing
+The tests can easily be run headlessly by providing the HEADLESS=true ENV var to either the rake command or cucumber directly.

 ## Rubocop

 Rubcop can be run manually to get a better stack trace by running `rubocop`.